tmcclintock/Training_Sample_Generator/README.md

 # Training_Sample_Generator

+Emulators are tools for performing predictions of some quantity that is otherwise difficult to predict accurately.
+They are useful in situations where one can compute that quantity accurately for a high cost (e.g. running an expensive simulation), but it would be useful to have that quantity evaluated immediately.
+Under the hood, an emulator interpolates the quantity of interest as a function of some underlying parameters.

-A tool to create training samples for emulation from MCMC chains or covariance matrices.
+In cosmology, emulators are useful for predicting large scale structure observables (power spectra, halo distributions, etc.) as functions of cosmological parameters.
+Emulators are trained on simulations ran with specific sets of cosmological parameters.
+The set of those parameters dictate the range of validity of the emulators.
+This tool is used to create training samples for emulation from MCMC chains or covariance matrices.